-A ride aboard a spaceship is intercepted by the First Order, which uses a tractor beam to transport the ship to a Star Destroyer.
-The size and scale of the show building is massive.
-Stormtroopers whisk the captured guests off to holding cells.
-But the Resistance hatches a plan to rescue the prisoners, and the guests end up ensnared in a battle between the forces of good and evil.
-For part of the attraction, visitors board trackless ride vehicles and make their way under enormous—and enormously ornery—AT-AT walkers.
+A ride aboard a spaceship will be intercepted by the First Order, which will use a tractor beam to transport the ship to a Star Destroyer.
+The size and scale of the show building will be massive.
+Stormtroopers will whisk the captured guests off to holding cells.
+But the Resistance will hatch a plan to rescue the prisoners, and the guests will end up ensnared in a battle between the forces of good and evil.
+For part of the attraction, visitors will board trackless ride vehicles and make their way under enormous—and enormously ornery—AT-AT walkers.

 Food and Dining in Galaxy’s Edge

 Disney has done an impressive job taking Earth-based items, combining them in unique and interesting ways, and introducing surprising tastes and textures to develop dishes and beverages that would seem to come from another galaxy.
 Some of them, such as Blue Milk, have been directly referenced in Star Wars movies or mythology.
-(The frozen concoction, available at the Milk Stand, comes in green as well as blue hues.
-Despite the name, the drink is actually made from non-dairy products.)
 Others are Galaxy’s Edge originals, many of which have their own intriguing backstories.

 The primary dining location is the quick-service restaurant, Docking Bay 7 Food and Cargo.
 The slapdash eatery includes cargo crates and pods that have been repurposed into seating areas.
 Among the available items is Endorian TIp-Yip.
 It’s actually fired chicken (shh!
 Don’t tell anybody), but the meat is cut into oblong pieces so that it no longer resembles poultry (and presumably looks like tip-yip).
 Likewise, butchers have cut racks of pork ribs lengthwise so that the Smoked Kaadu Ribs served at Docking Bay 7 look otherworldly.